Routine After Traveling – There’s no place like home, especially when you’ve been away for a while.

 When you are getting back to your routine after traveling, it is important that you focus on being back and work on re-building and continuing your relationships.

-You can still make time for your new faraway friends.
-Busy is good!
+So make some time to connect with your new faraway friends.

 Share your experiences

 Talking about your travels: the things you saw, the places you visited, and the people you met will allow you to relive the experience.